 1. Garmin Forerunner 45 and 45S

 The Garmin Forerunner 45—and the 45S, which is the smaller version—are sporty-looking watches that offer a variety of useful functions for runners or those who don’t need many features.
-This watch is Garmin’s latest budget model and as of yet has not been discontinued.
+This watch is Garmin’s latest budget model, and as of April 2021 has not been replaced in Garmin’s lineup.

 It’s available in 42mm and 39mm, so no matter the size of your wrist, there’ll be a size that suits you.
 They also come in a variety of different colors, although the biggest change in appearance is the strap—there’s some small change on the bezel.

 This simple GPS watch will track your heart rate, speed, distance, intervals, and time.
 There are multiple sports modes on the watch so you can also track much of your cross-training.
 Garmin Coach Training Plan allows you to create custom workouts.

 One of the best features is the safety features on this watch.
 Incident detection sends an automatic message to your emergency contact if it detects a problem, so someone can contact you to make sure if you’re okay.